lyckantropen/moonlight_hdr_launcher/README.md

 Simply launch `install.exe`.
 At some point there will be a dialog window asking you to rescan for games in GeForce Experience.
 Only then the last part of the script can succeed.
-Afterwards, restart GeForce Experience by killing the processes in Task Manager or simply reboot your PC.
+The installer will try restarting GeForce Experience.
 Now in Shield or Moonlight you should see the new entry.
+If you're not seeing it, try rebooting your PC.

 **Note**: I haven't been able to get the cover art to work for me.
 Maybe you can get better mileage.